5UP3RTH30B4G/Minecraft-Patch-Note-Maker/README.md

 2. Select the **new** modpack `mods` folder.
 3. The program scans every `.jar` file.
 4. It reads each mod's metadata and version.
+5. The tool detects whether the Minecraft version changed and adds it to the output.
-5. A complete patch note is generated automatically.
+6. A complete patch note is generated automatically.

 No manual editing required.